srimukhipulluri/Image_processing/README.md

-# cv

 # Computer Vision Projects

-This repository contains a collection of computer vision projects demonstrating various image transformation techniques.
-Each project includes code and examples for different transformations and manipulations using popular libraries such as OpenCV and NumPy.
+This repository contains a collection of computer vision projects demonstrating various image transformation techniques and image processing methods.
+Each project includes code and examples for different image manipulations using popular libraries such as OpenCV and NumPy.

 ## Project Overview